Dictor1488/armor-calculator/readme.md

 This mod displays the exact effective armor value, penetration probability, and angle of a tank you are aiming at.

-> *How is this different from other effective armor mods found in modpacks?*
+> *How is this different from other effective armor mods?*

-They don't compute and display the exact probability of penetrating.
+- They don't compute and display the exact probability of penetrating.
-You would have to estimate this in the moment based on your shell's penetration and their armor.
+    - You would have to estimate this in the moment based on your shell's penetration and their armor.
-This wastes crucial time and is very innacurate (especially since the distribution is not uniform).
+    - This wastes crucial time and is very innacurate (especially since the distribution is not uniform).

+- This mod has more features and receives regular updates.
+    - If a WOT update modifies the client code in such a way that breaks these mods, this mod will be updated quickly.

 > *What is the best way to use this mod?*